merwane/oogway/README.md

 '041d5e3b36948035f6cee1d349e02fa3c8cb2f07c1aa3692abfe2699e7693423162a184b8bf58aec320368ddb58ff16705f3ecfed23f8cc080b1225a0e90a74c6c'
 ```

 The library allows you to easily generate Bitcoin keypairs or create, sign and broadcast transactions.
-It can also do other things such as validate addresses (cryptographically) or safely convert and operate between bitcoin units and it supports multisig.
+It can also do other things such as validate addresses (cryptographically) or safely convert and operate between bitcoin units. oogway also supports multisig.

 oogway also has a built-in CLI to simplify some tasks:
 ```console